spboy13/Simple-Student-DB/README.md

 # Simple-Student-DB
 Simple Student Database created for grade 11 project in General Mathematics.

+Used Visual Basic and Microsoft Access in development.

 The project was not mine.
 I programmed their idea and got paid.

 I don't have permission to share the student pictures but feel free to use the source code.